 Currently, there are 20 official UNESCO World Heritage Sites in Canada.
-Nine of them are in the cultural category, 10 in the natural category and one is a mixed site.
+Nine are in the cultural category, 10 in the natural category, and one is a mixed site.
 Additionally, there are 11 sites on a tentative list, which means that there could be more UNESCO sites in Canada in the future.

-The World Heritage Committee select UNESCO World Heritage Sites based on a set of criteria.
-Canada’s UNESCO World Heritage Sites were chosen for their significance to the country’s rich cultural heritage, outstanding landscapes as well as human and natural evolution.
+The World Heritage Committee selects UNESCO World Heritage Sites based on a set of criteria.
+Canada’s UNESCO World Heritage Sites were chosen for their significance to the country’s rich cultural heritage, outstanding landscapes, and human and natural evolution.
 Each has a remarkable history.
 Here is what you need to know about them.

 This is probably the most recognizable category when it comes to World Heritage Sites.
 Many historical buildings, archeological sites, museums, libraries and works of art fall under this category.

-They are part of a cultural heritage of a group or society.
+They are part of the cultural heritage of a group or society.
 Think masterpieces of human genius and outstanding examples of architectural or technological advancement.
 Cultural traditions of long-lost civilizations and human settlement.

 While not as widely known as others in the world, here are the nine cultural UNESCO World Heritage Sites in Canada.

 The Head-Smashed-In Buffalo Jump site in southwestern Alberta makes the list for its evidence of pre-historic life.
 This is the oldest and best-preserved buffalo jump in North America.
 What exactly is a buffalo jump?
 Well, it’s exactly what it sounds like.